Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of odd index

-For all $n\ge 2$, we finally prove the existence of $\mu$-stable $(n,k)$-instanton bundles for any values of $k\ge n$ for $g$ even (hence for any values of $k$ bigger then or equal to the minimal one), provided that for $g=4$, $X$ is not contained in a singular quadric, and for any $k\ge 1$ for $g$ odd and bigger then 3.
-Once again, we construct, inductively, strictly $\mu$-semistable bundles and that can be deformed into stable ones.
+For all $n\ge 2$, we finally prove the existence of slope-stable $(n,k)$-instanton bundles for any values of $k\ge n$ for $g$ even (hence for any values of $k$ greater than or equal to the minimal one), provided that for $g=4$, $X$ is not contained in a singular quadric, and for any $k\ge 1$ for $g$ odd and greater than 3.
+Once again, we construct, inductively, strictly slope-semistable bundles that can be deformed into slope-stable ones.
 The primary difference with respect to the cases where the index is greater than 1 lies in the moduli space where this deformation occurs.
-Indeed, since for $i_X=1$, rank 2 't Hooft bundles do not necessarily exist for arbitrary values of the charge, our inductive method cannot produce sheaves that admit global sections only after a twist by $\mathcal{O}(1)$.
-For this reason the deformation will take place in a moduli space of simple sheaves rather then in a moduli space of extensions. \begin{theorem} Let $X$ be a Fano threefold with $\Pic(X)=\langle- K_X \rangle$ and genus $g\ge 4$.
+Indeed, since for $i_X=1$, rank-2 't Hooft bundles do not necessarily exist for arbitrary values of the charge, our inductive method cannot produce sheaves that admit global sections only after a twist by $\cccO_{X}(1)$.
+For this reason the deformation will take place in a moduli space of simple sheaves rather than in a moduli space of extensions. \begin{theorem} Let $X$ be a Fano threefold with $\Pic(X)=\langle- K_X \rangle$ and genus $g\ge 4$.
 Assume that moreover $X$ is not contained in a singular quadric whenever $g=4$.
-Then, for all $n\ge 1$ and all $k\ge n$ if $g$ even, resp. for all $k\ge 1$ if $g$ odd, there exists a $(n,k)$-instanton bundle $E_n^k$ such that the following hold: \begin{enumerate}[label=\roman*)] \item $E_n^k$ is $\mu$-stable and unobstructed; \item for a general rational curve $R_d\subset X$ of degree $d\in\{1,2\}$, we have $H^1(E_n^k|_{R_d})=0$; \item $\Ext^2(F_0,E_n^k)=\Ext^2(E_n^k, F_0)=0$ for all minimal instantons $F_0$.
+Then, for all $n\ge 1$ and all $k\ge n$ if $g$ even, resp. for all $k\ge 1$ if $g$ odd, there exists a $(n,k)$-instanton bundle $E_n^k$ such that the following hold: \begin{enumerate}[label=\roman*)] \item $E_n^k$ is slope-stable and unobstructed; \item for a general rational curve $R_d\subset X$ of degree $d\in\{1,2\}$, we have $H^1(E_n^k|_{R_d})=0$; \item $\Ext^2(F_0,E_n^k)=\Ext^2(E_n^k, F_0)=0$ for all minimal instantons $F_0$.

 \end{enumerate} \end{theorem}